North-facing garden ideas have an exquisite beauty. More subtle, yet just as enticing as their sunnier counterparts.

 The big advantage of pots and troughs is portability – you can shift them to a sunnier spot to coax flowers when necessary.
 Start a collection of varying heights and shapes and there’s endless fun to be had in playing around with them to get the arrangement just right.
 A trip to the garden centre will fill them with summer color.
 Try fuchsias, pansies, begonias and hydrangeas.

 In any area where color is stripped back to mainly green, the shape and size of leaves and their texture comes to the fore.
 Experiment with trailing ivy, the huge leaves of a Fatsia japonica or the variegated foliage of Euonymus fortunei 'Emerald 'n' Gold'.

 If the garden is small, a lawn may not get enough light to do well.
-Instead, increase the size of beds for planting and plan in more paved areas, or cheat with fake grass.
+Instead, increase the size of beds for planting, plan in more paved areas, look at wall garden ideas or cheat with fake grass.

 16. Find somewhere to sit in a north-facing garden

 Once you’ve identified the sunniest spot, position a bench or outdoor dining table there.
 And if there’s also a place that catches the morning sun, that’s a good excuse to add an extra small table and chairs to enjoy a morning coffee and flick through the newspaper.
 Folding, easily portable furniture lets you chase the sun throughout the day.

 17. Blur the boundaries for the illusion of space

 The designer trick of including trees and tall shrubs at the far end of a garden tricks the eye into thinking the space is larger – a bonus for a small north-facing garden, especially one that’s overlooked by neighbouring houses.
 Paint the wall or fence in a dark shade, plant around it, and the boundary almost disappears.